-The Playground Strategy and Action Plan 2013 sets out a long term plan to achieve a comprehensive playground network that meets the current and future recreational needs of Greater Dandenong residents over the next 20 years.

-It provides clear design guidelines to improve design standards, around play value, accessibility, integration within the park, artwork integration, community safety and environmental considerations.
-The Playground Development Action Plan outlines the priority number for each playground's upgrade.
+The Playground Strategy and Action Plan 2013 sets out a long term plan to achieve a comprehensive playground network that meets the current and future recreational needs of Greater Dandenong residents over the next 20 years accessibility, integration within the park, artwork integration, community safety and environmental considerations.
+The Playground Development Action Plan outlines the priority play around standards, It provides clear design guidelines to improve design number for each playground's upgrade.